paquiteau/pynufft/README.md

 https://github.com/jyhmiinlin/isbi19-tutorial

-I don't know why they are doing this?
+First of all, I don't know why they are doing this?

-There are just too many errors in that tutorial.
+There are just too many errors in their tutorial.
-PyNUFFT aims to provide a fast and accurate NUFFT implementation on OpenCL/CUDA devices, as well as Numpy/Scipy.
+The purpose of the PyNUFFT package is to provide a fast and accurate NUFFT implementation on OpenCL/CUDA devices, apart from Numpy/Scipy.
 There is a condition that users of the PyNUFFT package should develop their solver, instead of delivering wrong information and abuse this package.
-This action is an abuse of this package.

-In addition, their application is built on top of PyNUFFT, which I think their approach is deliberately shedding a negative light on PyNUFFT.
+Most importantly, their application is built on top of PyNUFFT (not the "GPU version of NFFT"), which I think their approach is deliberately shedding a negative light on PyNUFFT.

 There are too many obvious errors in the Jupyter Notebook given in IEEE-ISBI 2019 tutorial.
 One of our colleagues has corrected their error in ESMRMB 2019 but there are more.
 So we don't want to spend more time on this material.